 There are only a few ingredients needed for this Asian dessert.
-You just need Thai sweet rice, ripe mangoes, coconut milk.
+You just need Thai sweet rice, ripe mangoes, and coconut milk.
 Thai sweet rice is also known as glutinous rice, and you can find it at Asian markets or well-stocked supermarkets.

 25. Dragon Fruit